greenelab/knowledge-graph-review/manuscript.md

 Tasks in this field involve predicting drugs interacting with other drugs [@NnOS86ev], identifying molecular targets a drug might interact with [@11ua4nEkY] and identifying new disease treatments for previously established drugs [@sj2fr8fp].
 In this section we concentrate on applications that apply these graphs to discover new properties of drugs and focus on approaches that use these graphs in a low-dimensional space.

-Similar to multi-omic applications recommendation systems have utilized knowledge graphs to infer novel links between drugs and diseases.
+Similar to multi-omic applications, recommendation systems have utilized knowledge graphs to infer novel links between drugs and diseases.
 Dai et al. used collaborative filtering to infer drug-disease associations [@11ua4nEkY].
 The authors constructed a drug-disease network by integrating two bipartite networks: a drug-gene interaction network and a disease-gene interaction network.
 They integrated both networks under the assumption that drugs associated with a disease interact with the same gene of interest.